eecs582/eecs582.github.io/index.md

   paper reviews, proposals, course project code and documentation. <span class="text-danger">Violations of the policies will result in serious consequences</span>.
 You may use tools such as ChatGPT to help you understand the concepts and paper contents.
-However, you may not use them to generate reviews, answer assigned questions, or complete the programming assignments.
+However, you may NOT use them to do the required work for you, such as generating reviews, answering assigned questions, or completing the programming assignments.

 ## Acknowledgment